-Two doses of MenACWY, given ≥ 2 mo apart and followed by a booster every 5 yr, are required for adults with anatomic or functional asplenia or persistent complement component deficiencies.
-Adolescents (aged 11 to 18 yr) with HIV infection are routinely vaccinated with a 2-dose primary series, given 8 wk apart.
+Two doses of MenACWY, given ≥ 2 months apart and followed by a booster every 5 years, are required for adults who have anatomic or functional asplenia, HIV infection, or persistent complement component deficiencies or who take eculizumab.
+Adolescents (aged 11 to 18 years) with HIV infection are routinely vaccinated with a 2-dose primary series, given 8 weeks apart.